-So it seems that toy blocks are an excellent educational investment.
-LEGOs appeal to many, but my personal favorites are these planks, which you can buy via these links on Amazon: opens in a new windowKEVA Contraptions Plank Set, and opens in a new windowKAPLA 200 Blocks Natural Unfinished Wood Pine Planks with Storage Bin and Guide Book.
+LEGO ™ and MEGA Bloks ™ appeal to many aspiring engineers, but I also like the simple, wooden plants which you can buy via these links on Amazon: KEVA Contraptions Plank Set, and KAPLA 200 Blocks Natural Unfinished Wood Pine Planks with Storage Bin and Guide Book.
 (Any purchases made using these links will earn a commission for Parenting Science.)

 These systems of identical planks have been featured as popular, hands-on exhibits in many science and children’s museums.
 But beware — building with them requires some dexterity, patience, and good humor.
-They topple easily, and may not be appropriate for young children who are still developing these skills.
+They topple easily, and may not be appropriate for younger children who are still developing these skills.

 Six tips: Getting the most from your toy blocks

 Tip #1: Engage young children by participating yourself — and engaging them in spatial talk

 The research above suggests that kids get more from block play when someone demonstrates how to build with them.
 Kids also benefit when we talk with them about spatial ideas.
 As you discuss building, use spatial vocabulary like “on, “above,” “under”, “below,” “inside,” “outside”, “next to”, and “through.”